 The Financial Instruments Adjustment Account absorbs the timing differences arising from the different arrangements for accounting for income and expenses relating to certain financial instruments and for bearing losses or benefiting from gains per statutory provisions.
-The value of investment assets transferred from Shetland Development Trust in 2014/15 have been transferred to the Local Investment Fund.
+The balance at 1 April 2017 incorrectly reflected the value of investment assets transferred from Shetland Development Trust in 2014/15; these have now been transferred to the Local Investment Fund.

 2016/17 2017/18

 £000 £000

-(2,001) Opening balance (1,929)
+(2,001) Balance at 1 April (1,929)

 72 Amount by which finance costs charged to the CIES are different from the finance costs chargeable in the year in accordance with statutory requirements 0

 0 Amounts written out to Usable Reserves 1,929

-(1,929) Closing balance 0
+(1,929) Balance at 31 March 0